Lucyjpjones/lj-fscr/testing.md

 - [x] The 'Meet the Coaches' link on main dropdown menu directs the user to the 'Meet the Coaches' page
 - [x] The 'Products' link on main dropdown menu directs the user to the 'Products' page displaying all products
 - [x] The 'Programmes' link on main dropdown menu directs the user to the 'Programmes' page displaying all programmes
-- [x] If the user is not logged in, the 'Blog' link on main dropdown menu directs the user to the 'Login' page
+- [x] If the user is not logged in, the 'Blog' link on main dropdown menu directs the user to the 'Login' page with info toast message
-- [x] If the user is logged in, the 'Blog' link on main dropdown menu directs the user to the 'Blog' page
+- [x] If the user is logged in, the 'Blog' link on main dropdown menu directs the user to the 'Blog' page displaying all blog posts
-- [x] If the user is not logged in, the 'Forum' link on main dropdown menu directs the user to the 'Login' page
+- [x] If the user is not logged in, the 'Forum' link on main dropdown menu directs the user to the 'Login' page with info toast message
 - [x] If the user is logged in, the 'Forum' link on main dropdown menu directs the user to the 'Forum' page
 - [x] If the user clicks the 'Contact' link they are directed to the contact form on the homepage
 - [x] The 'Join now' link is only visible on the main menu when a user is not logged in
 - [x] The 'Join now' link directs the user to the 'Register' page
 - [x] Clicking the brand logo from any page on the site navigates the user back to the homepage
 - [x] Search bar showing the correct format based on device size
-- [x] After entering keywords and hitting enter or the search icon, user is directed to the search page template with appropriate results
+- [x] After inputting keywords and hitting enter or the search icon, user is directed to the search page template with appropriate results
 - [x] If user enters a keyword with no results the correct message is displayed
-- [x] If user submits a search with no keywords they are directed to the search page with no results and the appropriate error message
+- [x] If user submits a search with no keywords they are directed to the search page with no results and receive a warning message
 - [x] When not logged in, under the profile icon user has the options of 'Register' and 'Login'
 - [x] When logged in, under the profile icon user has the options of 'My Profile' and 'Logout'
 - [x] When logged in as admin, under the profile icon user has the added options of 'Product Management' and 'Programme Management'